This article was updated on July 19, 2018.

 How to Optimize the Benefits and Minimize the Risks

-But even if you hire all local talent, you must invest heavily in training so that they learn your organization's processes, systems and strategic goals.
+Even if you hire all local talent, you must invest heavily in training so they learn your organization's processes, systems and strategic goals.
 You could also consider sending an expat on a short-term assignment, maybe three to six months, in order to provide a solid orientation to the local team and to promote connectivity as the new office works to get up to speed.

 In essence, there is no definitive one-size-fits-all solution to the complicated issue of global staffing.
-But if you understand your organization's goals and the pros and cons for each hiring option, you'll be in a position to make the best choice for your organization.
+If you understand your organization's goals and the pros and cons for each hiring option, you'll be in a position to make the best choice.

 SIGN UP FOR THE SPARK NEWSLETTER